-Nick Ikaros is a rising New York artist, a strong new voice in the art world, struggling to escape his troubled past and flirting with A-list success.
-His path to the top is blocked, however, when his muse, his inner voice, stops speaking to him and the flow of his creative ideas is cut off.
+Nick Ikaros is a rising star in the New York art world, struggling to escape his troubled past and flirting with A-list success.
+His path to the top is blocked, however, when his muse, his inner voice, goes silent and the flow of his creative ideas is cut off.

 Set in the rapidly gentrifying area of SoHo and peopled with quirky and bizarre characters, this engaging and intelligent psychological drama provides entertaining plot twists while it questions the nature of the subconscious and the creative forces within us.

 The Girl Who Could Speak

 When Oona's cat Pretzel won't play with her, she turns to her mom, who explains that cats generally don't like the same kind of play that little girls like.
 To know what a cat likes, you have to know how to understand cats; and, of course, that's difficult, because cats and litle girls speak different languages.